 \subsection{Problem Formulation}

 The elimination of dataset redundancy aims to select a high-quality subset from a large dataset suffering the redundancy issue.
-The selected subset should be in a relatively small scale but sufficiently informative, to ensure that models trained on the data subset could achieve similar performance as using the full dataset.
+The selected subset should contain relatively few but informative samples, to ensure the performance of the models trained on it.
 In this work, we focus on reducing the redundancy of the visual instruction data pool $\mathcal{D} = \left\{ D_1,...,D_n \right\}\ $, which is a mixture of multiple highly diverse instruction datasets from different tasks.
 Each dataset comprises a set of instruction samples, denoted as $D_i = \left\{ s_1,...,s_n \right\}\ $ .
-Our goal is to select a data subset $\mathcal{D}_T$ from the visual instruction data pool for fine-tuning MLLMs.
+Our goal is to select a data subset $\mathcal{D}_T$ from the visual instruction data pool for fine-tuning LVLMs.
 We use $|\mathcal{D}_T|$ to denote the target size of the selected subset.

-Specially, we select the data subset from two perspectives, with the help of a pre-learned reference model.
-First, we estimate the value of each task and rely on its contribution to the model performance to determine their proportions within the final subset $\mathcal{D}_T$.
-Second, we estimate the value of each instance within each task $D_i$ to select the most representative instances for this task.
+Specially, we select the data subset from two perspectives, with the help of a pre-learned reference model trained on the sampled small set of the visual instruction data.
+First, we estimate the value of each task and rely on its difficulty to determine their proportions within the final subset $\mathcal{D}_T$.
+Second, we estimate the value of each instance within each task $D_i$ to select the most useful instances for this task.